jbankes/Hello_Jenkins/README.md

  explicitly build jobs which mean you can do other incredible things like deployments, promotions, testing, feedback, and much more.

 ###Turn in Your Project
-Please submit the URL of your Github fork to _x01 Intro to Jenkins_.
+Please submit the URL of your group's Github fork to _x01 Intro to Jenkins_ on Blackboard.

+###Thank You